TrellixVulnTeam/HackGrader_6V9P/README.md

 Sanity check versions of Python, Ruby and Java:

 **Python should be 3.6**
+If we upgrade to python3.7 later on we should change it at ../hacktester/tester/tasks/docker_utils.py .../hacktester/runner/language_graders/languages.py and all
+../fixtures/binary/django/*..

 ```
 $ docker run grader /bin/bash --login -c "python3.6 --version"